layer5io/layer5/CONTRIBUTING.md

 # Common Types of Site Updates

-Two of the common site updates that our contributors work on have been listed below.
+Two of the most common site updates that our contributors work on have been listed below.

 ## Updating/Creating a community Member Profile